amused-rutabega/gotta-go/README.md

 $ source .bash_profile
 $ npm start
 ```
-Make sure to run `source .bash_profile` first.
-This sets up your environment variables so that the database connection can be established properly.
-If all went smooth, you can access the app at `127.0.0.1/8080`.
-When finished, run
+Make sure to run `source .bash_profile` first, otherwise none of the environment variables will exist and the database connection will no established properly.
+By default, you can access the app at `http://localhost:8080`.

+When finished, stop the postgres server by running
 ```sh
 pg_ctl -D /usr/local/var/postgres stop -s -m fast
 ```
-to stop the postgres server.

 ### Roadmap